doublergreer/MouseData_Deseq/project.md

 ## AOC3 Downregulation:
 ![aoc3_expression_graph](figures/Aoc3_expression.png)
-We identified significant downregulation of a lesser-known gene that contributes to inflamation, through the production of the oxidative VAP-1 protein.
+We identified significant downregulation of a lesser-known gene that contributes to inflammation, through the production of the oxidative VAP-1(vascular adhesion protein).
+This protein is thought to contribute to the progression of vascular disorders and kidney complications.
+Additionally, its levels have been shown to be correlated with all-cause mortality rates in type 2 diabetics.

+We observed a ~6.25-fold reduction of AOC3 expression from the 0 to 96 hours timepoints.
+Whether this trend continues further from doxycycline exposure or is a more short-term change in expression remains to be seen.

+Li HY, Jiang YD, Chang TJ, Wei JN, Lin MS, Lin CH, Chiang FT, Shih SR, Hung CS, Hua CH, Smith DJ, Vanio J, Chuang LM.
+Serum vascular adhesion protein-1 predicts 10-year cardiovascular and cancer mortality in individuals with type 2 diabetes.
+Diabetes.
+2011 Mar;60(3):993-9. doi: 10.2337/db10-0607.
+Epub 2011 Jan 31.
+PMID: 21282368; PMCID: PMC3046860.

 ``` r
 aoc3_results <- stat_results_all %>% filter(gene == "Aoc3")